slipfire/github-action-wpengine-git-deploy/README.md

 An action to deploy your repository to a **[WP Engine](https://wpengine.com)** site via git.
 [Read more](https://wpengine.com/git/) about WP Engine's git deployment support.

+These configs automatically deploy when:
+- a commit is made to the designated branch
+- when a PR is merged into the designated branch

 Original action forked from @yikesinc who forked from @campaignupgrade who forked from @jovrtn!
 Thanks everyone!

 ## Example Production Github Action Deploy